Perth-Artifactory/training/lasers/training_checklist.md

 * **Place your material on the bed**
   * **Make sure that your material will fit under the head**.
 Because Big Red's bed can move up and down it's possible for the bed to be raised to a point where your material will not fit.
 To lower the bed press the `Z` button to switch into vertical mode and use the down arrow.
 To exit vertical mode press the `Z` button again.
   * **Square your material**.
 The bed itself is free to slide around and cannot be relied upon to be square.
 The only horizontal squared surface is the gantry.
 (The bar that the laser head moves left and right on)
   * **If engraving ensure enough space has been left on both sides of your job**.
-To ensure consistant engraves Big Red adds speed up/slow down buffers on each side.
+To ensure consistent engraves Big Red adds speed up/slow down buffers on each side.
 Unfortunately it does not take this buffer into account when determining whether your job will fit.
 To account for this make sure that there is at least a 5cm gap between your engrave and the edge of the bed on the horizontal axis.
 Don't worry, the laser isn't firing during the buffer space.
   * **Check whether your design will fit on your material**.
 The `test` button will use the head to trace a *rectangular* bounding box.
 You can use this bounding box to estimate whether your design will fit.
 The only consequence of your design not fitting is the completeness of your final piece, the laser can safely be directed at the laser bed without issue.
     * If LaserCut is set to `absolute` mode the test button will first move the head to the corner of the design as decided by the layout within LaserCut
     * If LaserCut is set to `immediate` mode the test button will trace out your design by assuming that the head starts at the top left